unboxing cycles and Labör present the first

 Festival

-May 29 - June 3rd, 2026
+May 28 - June 3rd, 2026

 at Labör

-to explore it as a compass rather than a hindrance.
+in Zürich, SwitzerlandWhere art and knowledge meet to open a conversation on the menstrual cycle to explore it as a compass rather than a hindrance.

 Everyone is invited - menstruators and non-menstruators - because we believe the menstrual cycle affects us all.